 At the Arthur Terry School we pride ourselves in providing outstanding care, guidance, support and teaching to all of our students.
 To help secure this for our most vulnerable students, we receive pupil premium funding.

 What is Pupil Premium funding?

-Arthur Terry School has been allocated £153,340 of pupil premium funding for the academic year 2016-2017.
-The pupil premium value is allocated based on the number of students who are entitled to free school meals (or have received free school meals in the last 6 years) and also the number of students in care.
-At the January 2016 Census this was 164 students in total.
+Arthur Terry School was allocated £152,405 of pupil premium funding for the academic year 2017-2018.
+The pupil premium value is allocated based on the number of students who are entitled to free school meals, have received free school meals in the last 6 years, are currently looked after or have left care.
+The £152,405 funding was payable based upon 163 students.

 What have we used the funding for?

 During the last year this pupil premium funding has been allocated to provide: